pivotal-cf/pcf-release-notes/p1-v1.6/runtime_rn_1_6.md

 Diego is the new application runtime that Pivotal Cloud Foundry will use by default to run your apps.

-Diego enables many new features and enhancements, details for which can be found here.
+Diego enables many new features and enhancements.

+Details about SSH access to application containers on Diego can be found [here](../../customizing/diego-ssh/index.html).

 #### Windows 2012 stack